ine-rmotr-projects/itp-u4-c2-hangman-game/README.md

 $ py.test tests.py -k get_random_word
 ```

-Receives a list of words and returns one from the list randomly.
+This function will receive a list of words and returns one from the list randomly.

 ### Guess Letter